jhustata/livre/_build/html/_sources/intro.md

 tokenize `c(ALPHA)'  // Adapted from code at https://www.statalist.org/forums/forum/general-stata-discussion/general/1380433-creating-a-counter-with-alphabets
 ```

-Use of AI including chatGPT as a co-pilot, guide, or assistant is <u>strongly</u> encouraged during- and long after completion of this course[.](labs.md)
+Use of AI including chatGPT as a copilot, guide, or assistant is <u>strongly</u> encouraged during- and long after completion of this course[.](labs.md)

 ## Table of contents